 "We enjoyed having you and clearly the kids did too.
 We would like to have you return,,,.
 Thank you for a wonderful time! " Carol Roberts, Librarian, Troy Public Library, Feb.
 2010

 Aromatherapy Introduction to history/background of aromatherapy, what are appropriate essential oils and carrier oils, safe storage and usage, what are the therapeutic properties, recipes, and recommendations for conditions.
 "Reminiscing with Aromatherapy" may be incorporated as part of workshop depending on time or may be a separate workshop entirely, or individual activity.
 This is highly recommended for the elderly population because it stimulates memories and conversation, is fun, and allows individuals to sniff familiar and less familiar scents under controlled conditions.
+Precautions are taken for safe use.
+This can be a one to two hour workshop, or may be scheduled for several sessions.

 Interactive workshop covering how to hold the flute, breath control, playing the pentatonic flute Mode 1 and Mode 4, improvising using one breath and one or mote notes, reading tablature (what is tablature?), playing with other instruments, intro to ornaments, playing in duos and more, display of personal collection of flutes from various builders, and resource handouts.